Phalloplasty Surgery

 Delayed ALT Flap

-The delayed flap technique involves severing the blood supply to the tissue of the upper thigh that will become the phallus, with the exception the main blood supply, while leaving the tissue in its anatomical location.
-This will allow the tissue some time to adapt the new blood supply before being moved to the “new” location, usually about 4-6 months. *The delayed flap is an additional step in the ALT Phalloplasty outlined above.
+The delayed flap technique involves severing the blood supply to the tissue of the upper thigh that will become the phallus, with the exception of the main blood supply, while leaving the tissue in its anatomical location.
+This will allow the tissue some time to adapt to the new blood supply before being moved to the “new” location, usually about 4-6 months. *The delayed flap is an additional step in the ALT Phalloplasty outlined above.

 Abdominal Phalloplasty